-The IoT Electrical Engineering programmes are aimed to develop engineers with a broad understanding of Electrical Engineering or Control Engineering applied to the current and emerging technologies and issues of the Electrical Power/Sustainable Energy sector, the Production Technology sector and the Control via connected devices sector.
+The IoT Electrical and Mechanical Engineering programmes are aimed to develop engineers with a broad understanding of Electrical Engineering or Control Engineering applied to the current and emerging technologies and issues of the Electrical Power/Sustainable Energy sector, the Production Technology sector and the Control via connected devices sector.

 Each day we experience the effects of the fourth industrial revolution.
 The world is changing at an ever-increasing speed.
 We see the effects of these changes all around us from drones developed to deliver our shopping to autonomous driverless vehicles being tested on our motorways.